bytebase/bytebase.com-old/content/blog/1-12-1-new-features.md

 We also redesigned our onboarding guide.
 The previous one forced the user to complete the whole guide - users were required to add a database instance, and if that failed, a dialog box popped up asking whether to create a Sample Instance.
 Then users have to create a project and transfer the database to the project before they can start making any changes.
 The pre-configuration involves too many steps.
 To solve this issue, the new version prepares an instance and a project in advance.
 Once the user registers, he/she can immediately experience the integration of Bytebase's two core capabilities, `change` and `query`.

-- From the change process, you can experience the whole review collaborative workflow and the pre-configured auto SQL review strategy; the change history after the change is completed.
+- From the change process, you can experience the whole change review collaborative workflow, the pre-configured auto SQL review strategy, and see the change history after the change completes.
 - Then you enter SQL Editor, also pre-configured with query statements and anonymized data, to experience the thrill of fast data query and also perceive the data security features of data anonymization.

 In line with this new onboarding guide, we also recruited a group of product experience officers to test.
 We'll review their reports next week and see what needs to be optimized.